 Finance and Media Transcription

-Where clients do not have access to an inhouse recording system, Sterling’s direct recording service is used.
-Sterling’s specialist recording team dial-in to client’s call to record the event.
+Where clients do not have access to an in-house recording system, Sterling’s direct recording service is used.
+Sterling’s specialist recording team dial-in to the client’s call to record the event.

 Step Two: You upload your audio to your Sterling account

 After you’ve recorded your audio, upload the audio to your secure Sterling client account.